Paul Young: Solo career and pop stardom

 Young was signed by Columbia Records as a solo performer.
 Together with ex-Q-Tips member Ian Kewley, Young began writing and recording songs for his debut album, the breakthrough No Parlez.
 Young's new backing band, The Royal Family, included keyboardist Kewley, fretless bass player Pino Palladino, guitarist Steve Bolton, drummer Mark Pinder, and backing singers Maz Roberts and Kim Leslie a.k.a.
 The Fabulous Wealthy Tarts.
-His first single, "Iron Out the Rough Spots", had no success, and neither the second one, a cover of "Love of the Common People", while the song was a hit after a rerelease as a single later the same year, in the UK (and elsewhere), and the third, a cover of the Marvin Gaye song "Wherever I Lay My Hat", reached No. 1 in the UK Singles Chart for three weeks in July and August 1983.
+His first single, "Iron Out the Rough Spots", had no success, and neither did the second one, a cover of "Love of the Common People", although the song was a hit after a rerelease as a single later the same year, in the UK (and elsewhere).
+The third, a cover of the Marvin Gaye song "Wherever I Lay My Hat", reached No. 1 in the UK Singles Chart for three weeks in July and August 1983.
 It was the first of Young's 14 British Top 40 singles.

 Similar success followed all over Europe.
 In the UK, follow-up single "Come Back and Stay" reached No. 4, and a re-release of "Love of the Common People" made it to No. 2 and even received radio airplay in the United States (thanks to its soundtrack inclusion in John Hughes's film Sixteen Candles), and his debut album No Parlez was certified platinum in various countries.
 In the UK, No Parlez spent five weeks at No. 1, and "Wherever I Lay My Hat" and "Love of the Common People" became the 14th and 15th best-selling singles of 1983.